-I’ve written about this subject at least a dozen times over the years, but it’s always worth revisiting now and again.
+I’ve written about this subject at least a dozen times over the years, but it’s always worth revisiting the subject of Value vs. Growth now and again.
 At different periods of time, the stock market appears to favor one of two stock types – value stocks or growth stocks.

 Since the 2008 market downturn, for example, the market has primarily favored growth stocks.
 However, value stocks have been staging a comeback as the economy reopens and the COVID pandemic restrictions are lifted.
 Growth stocks are still going strong and the two have been locked in a dead heat for top spot in 2021.